leobarone/IPSA_USP_EADA_2017/Labs/stata_lab_4_1.md

-# Laboratory 4 - Two way tables (2 discrete variables)
+# Forgotten Laboratory - Two way tables (2 discrete variables)

 We are going to learn the basics of two way tables.
 We will produce frequency tables, histograms and densities.
 We will use 2 different datasets.
 We will use 2 different datasets, the 2013 Growth Academic Performance Index (API) Data File and the 2015 Latinobarometer.